lammps/lammps/doc/src/compute_pressure.rst

    P = \frac{N k_B T}{V} + \frac{1}{V d}\sum_{i=1}^{N'} \vec r_i \cdot \vec f_i

-where *N* is the number of atoms in the system (see discussion of DOF below), :math:`k_B` is the Boltzmann constant, *T* is the temperature, *d* is the dimensionality of the system (2 for 2d, 3 for 3d), and *V* is the system volume (or area in 2d).
+where *N* is the number of atoms in the system (see discussion of DOF below), :math:`k_B` is the Boltzmann constant, :math:`T` is the temperature, *d* is the dimensionality of the system (2 for 2d, 3 for 3d), and *V* is the system volume (or area in 2d).
 The second term is the virial, equal to :math:`-dU/dV`, computed for all pairwise as well as 2-body, 3-body, 4-body, many-body, and long-range interactions, where :math:`\vec r_i` and :math:`\vec f_i` are the position and force vector of atom *i*, and the dot indicates the dot product (scalar product).
 This is computed in parallel for each sub-domain and then summed over all parallel processes.
 Thus :math:`N'` necessarily includes atoms from neighboring sub-domains (so-called ghost atoms) and the position and force vectors of ghost atoms are thus included in the summation.
 Only when running in serial and without periodic boundary conditions is :math:`N' = N` the number of atoms in the system.  :doc:`Fixes <fix>` that impose constraints (e.g., the :doc:`fix shake <fix_shake>` command) may also contribute to the virial term.

 A symmetric pressure tensor, stored as a 6-element vector, is also calculated by this compute.
 The six components of the vector are